hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 godly.
 That which tends to increase the divinity in you is virtue, and that which tends to increase brutality in you is vice.
 You must kill the brutal nature and become human, that is, loving and charitable.
 You must transcend that too and become pure bliss.
-Sachchidânanda, fire without burning, wonderfully loving, but without the weakness of human love, without the feeling of misery.
+Sachchidānanda, fire without burning, wonderfully loving, but without the weakness of human love, without the feeling of misery.

-Bhakti is divided into Vaidhi and Râgânugâ Bhakti.
+Bhakti is divided into Vaidhi and Rāgānugā Bhakti.

 Vaidhi Bhakti is implicit belief in obedience to the teachings of the Vedas.

 Raganuga Bhakti is of five kinds:

-\(1\) Shânta as illustrated by the religion of Christ; (2) Dâsya as illustrated by that of Hanumân to Râma; (3) Sakhya as illustrated by that of Arjuna to Shri Krishna; (4) Vâtsalya as illustrated by that of Vasudeva to Shri Krishna; (5) Madhura (that of the husband and wife) in the lives of Shri Krishna and Gopikâs.
+\(1\) Shānta as illustrated by the religion of Christ; (2) Dāsya as illustrated by that of Hanumān to Rāma; (3) Sakhya as illustrated by that of Arjuna to Shri Krishna; (4) Vātsalya as illustrated by that of Vasudeva to Shri Krishna; (5) Madhura (that of the husband and wife) in the lives of Shri Krishna and Gopikās.

 Keshab Chandra Sen compared society to an ellipse.
 God is the central sun.
 Society is sometimes in the aphelion and sometimes in the perihelion.
-An Avatâra comes and takes it to the perihelion.
+An Avatāra comes and takes it to the perihelion.
 Then it goes back again.
 Why should it be so?
 I cannot say.
 What necessity for an Avatara?
 What necessity was there to create?
 Why did He not create us all perfect?
-It is Lilâ (sport), we do not know.
+It is Lilā (sport), we do not know.

 Men can become Brahman but not God.
 If anybody becomes God, show me his creation.
-Vishvâmitra's creation is his own imagination.
+Vishvāmitra's creation is his own imagination.
 It should have obeyed Vishvamitra's law.
 If anybody becomes a Creator, there would be an end of the world, on account of the conflict of laws.
 The balance is so nice that if you disturb the equilibrium of one atom, the whole world